ss1611/CS220-AU-portfolio-1/README.md

 - Start to make digital copies of V + R maps to add to website in the future.
 - Edit index.md file so that it is my information displayed.
 - Learn how to add images and hyperlinks to index.md file.
+- Start to make a draft regarding the format of the Sociology website.
 <br>